Living Languages

 Artificial Languages

 Base 80 is the language of the Artifact Tablets.
 Each usually has had multiple levels to the meaning from various approaches to translation.
-Some still have not been adequate interpreted.
+Some still have not been adequately interpreted.
 Some tablets are still found, once a century or so.